sh123/esp32_loraprs/README.md

 # Software Setup
 - Decide if you want to use arduino-LoRa or RadioLib library, uncomment `USE_RADIOLIB` in sketch if you want to use RadioLib
   - If you are using RadioLib and not using SX1278 module then modify module declarations in `loraprs_service.cpp` and `loraprs_service.h` find and replace `SX1278` with your module name.
-Consult [RadioLib Wiki](https://github.com/jgromes/RadioLib/wiki).
+Read more about supported modules at [RadioLib Wiki](https://github.com/jgromes/RadioLib/wiki).
 - **NB! select next partition scheme for ESP32 in Arduino IDE Tools menu:** "Minimal SPIFFS (1.9 MB APP with OTA/190 KB SPIFFS)"
   - for boards, which do not have this option, need to modify `~/.arduino15/packages/esp32/hardware/esp32/1.0.4/boards.txt` and add required partition option
 - **use 80 MHz ESP32 frequency** in Arduino SDK, it will prolong battery life when operating portable, higher CPU speed is not required, there are no CPU intensive operations